TonyTheTaiga/pycap/README.md

 **A coinmartketcap API Key**

-Their public API v2 shuts down in December.
+Why?
+Because their public API shuts down in December.

 **Currently uses the sandbox site and not the pro site**

-Can easily be changed by changing the \_\_base in api.py.
+Can easily be changed to the live version by changing \_\_base in api.py.
 Please reference the documents on instructions on how to do this.

 https://pro.coinmarketcap.com/api/v1#section/Quick-Start-Guide

-## Installation
+# Installation

 **As of now, this only works in a virtual enviroment in the project directory**